edgeless-project/edgeless/README.md

 You will observe on the logs that the pinger workflow is, indeed, invoked every 1 second.
 Furthermore, a counter is increased at every new invocation.
 This counter is the _state_ of the workflow, which is shared across multiple instances of this workflow and persists after their termination.

-For example, if you stop the worfklow:
+For example, if you stop the workflow:

 ```
 target/debug/edgeless_cli workflow stop $ID